Families with a child who has attention deficit disorder (ADHD)

 therapists who embrace these principles possess a foundation from which to

-proceed with family counseling and treatment for ADD.
+proceed with family counseling and treatment for ADHD.

 How Attention Deficit Disorder Affects Family Functioning

-In essence, children with ADD initiate a dysfunctional system of interactions
+In essence, children with ADHD initiate a dysfunctional system of interactions

 within their families.
-Having a child with ADD in the family predisposes
+Having a child with ADHD in the family predisposes

 all members toward a higher degree of conflict than is found in families

-without a child who has ADD.
-Families that have a child with ADD often live
+without a child who has ADHD.
+Families that have a child with ADHD often live

 in a state of disarray, accumulate layers of frustration and blame, and endure